grc-iit/coeus-adapter/test/jarvis/jarvis_coeus/jarvis_coeus/adios2_gray_scott/README.md

 # Adios2 Write engine for a BP5 file copy

-## 1. add this package into jarvis package folder
+## 1. Add this package to the Jarvis package folder
-Compile the Coeus-adapter with OPENMPI.
+Compile the Coeus-adapter with OpenMPI.
-## 2. when append adios2_gray_scott, add the location where you want to have BP5 file copy in
+## 2. Specify the location where you want the BP5 file copy:
 ```
-jarvis pipeline append adios2_gray_scott engine=hermes bp_file_copy=/the/location/of/file
+jarvis pipeline append adios2_gray_scott engine=hermes bp_file_copy=/path/to/file
 ```
-## 3. run the gray_scott
+## 3. Run Gray-Scott
 ```
 jarvis pipeline run
 ```